Free Thai Movement: Background

 In the aftermath of the Japanese invasion of Thailand on 7–8 December 1941, the regime of Plaek Phibunsongkhram (Phibun) declared war on the United Kingdom and the United States on 25 January 1942.
 Seni Pramoj, the Thai ambassador in Washington, refused to deliver the declaration to the United States government.

+This is a photograph of a group of Thai students training as part of the British Indian Army during the Second World War at the Eastern Warfare School in India, 1944–1945.
+They were likely part of the Free Thai Movement.

 Accordingly, the United States refrained from declaring war on Thailand.
 Seni, a conservative aristocrat whose anti-Japanese credentials were well established, organized the Free Thai Movement with American assistance, recruiting Thai students in the United States to work with the United States Office of Strategic Services (OSS).
 The OSS trained Thai personnel for underground activities, and units were readied to infiltrate Thailand.
 By the end of the war, more than 50,000 Thais had been trained and armed to resist the Japanese by Free Thai members who had been parachuted into the country.

 World War II and Japanese occupation

 Phibun's alliance with Japan during the early years of war was initially popular.
 The Royal Thai Army joined Japan's Burma campaign with the goal of recovering their historical claims to part of the Shan states, previously surrendered to the Burmese Empire in the Burmese–Siamese wars and subsequently annexed by the British following the Third Anglo-Burmese War.
 They gained the return of the four northernmost Malay states lost in the Anglo-Siamese Treaty of 1909, and with Japanese mediation in the Franco–Thai war they also recovered territory lost in the Franco-Siamese crisis of 1893.

 M.L.
 Karb Kunjara (second from left) with American and Chinese military officers during his Free Thai operations in China.

 However, Japan had stationed 150,000 troops on Thai soil, and as the war dragged on, the Japanese increasingly treated Thailand as a conquered country rather than an ally.
 Although the United States had not officially declared war, on 26 December 1942, US Tenth Air Force bombers based in India launched the first major bombing raid, which damaged targets in Bangkok and elsewhere and caused several thousand casualties.
 Public opinion, and even more importantly the sympathies of the civilian political elite, moved perceptibly against Phibun's alliance with Japan.

 The Free Thai Movement was supported by British Force 136 and the American OSS – both provided valuable intelligence from within Thailand.